jasti/amp-ads-testing/README.md

 This projects tests the [amp-ad](https://github.com/ampproject/amphtml/blob/master/builtins/amp-ad.md) builtin from the [amphtml](https://github.com/ampproject/amphtml) project.

 There are a number of permutations of ad types that need to be tested.
-The current approach is to pivot on ad formats.
-For example, when you navigate to the [main page](http://htmlpreview.github.io/?https://github.com/jasti/amp-ads-testing/blob/master/index.html) you'll notice test cases driven by format.
-For example : [Image Tests](http://htmlpreview.github.io/?https://github.com/jasti/amp-ads-testing/blob/master/image.amp.html).
-When creating your own test cases, please follow the pattern :
+The current approach is to split test cases based on the ad network hosting the ads and then pivot on ad formats.
+For example, when you navigate to the [main page](http://htmlpreview.github.io/?https://github.com/jasti/amp-ads-testing/blob/master/index.html) you'll notice test cases driven by ad network and format.
+For example : [DFP Image Tests](http://htmlpreview.github.io/?https://github.com/jasti/amp-ads-testing/blob/master/tests/dfp-image.amp.html).
-* Create a test case for a format within it's own page.
-* Follow the naming convention : Ad Network : Format, Permutation

 ###Running locally